Table of Contents

 - So you need an independent, certified valuer to consider location, size, age, trends, and other things.

-- If the valuation has increased since purchase, there is likely more equity to split, and more owed for a buyout.
+- If the home’s valuation has increased since purchase, there will be more equity to split – which likely means a higher amount needed for the buyout.

 Getting the equity and valuation right is vital for figuring out a fair buyout amount to offer your ex for their share.